Surfire9/casework-template/01-Labs/README.md

 # 🧪 Labs

 This folder contains **lab notes** from training platforms, courses, or exercises.
-Use it to document commands, key steps, and takeaways from hands-on practice.
+Each lab gets its own subfolder, which includes notes and (optional) screenshots.

+---

 ## 📌 How to Use

-- Create a new file from the template: `lab-notes-template.md`
+1. Create a new subfolder for each lab using this format:
-- Name it using the convention: `lab-<topic>-YYYY-MM-DD.md`
+   lab-<topic>-YYYY-MM-DD/

-  - Example: `lab-nmap-basics-2025-09-24.md`
+   Example:
+   lab-active-recon-2025-09-25/

+2. Inside the lab folder, include at least:
+   - notes.md → your lab notes, created from templates/lab-notes-template.md
+   - screenshots/ (optional) → redacted screenshots if they add value

+   Example structure:
+   01-Labs/
+   └── lab-active-recon-2025-09-25/
+       ├── notes.md
+       └── screenshots/
+           ├── nmap-scan.png
+           └── ad-enum.png

-- Keep notes concise: objective, commands, and key takeaways.
+3. Keep notes concise:
+   - Objective (what the lab is about)
+   - Key commands / steps (reusable later)
+   - Takeaways (what you learned or want to revisit)

+4. Sanitize all files before committing:
+   - Replace real IPs/hostnames with <placeholders>
+   - Run tools/sanitize.sh

+---

-## ✅ Example Contents
+## ✅ Example Lab Ideas

 - Nmap scanning basics
 - Wireshark traffic analysis
 - Linux privilege escalation practice
+- Password cracking with Hashcat